Abraxas1010/causal-confluence-wolfram-lean/06_Final_Audit.md

 ## Main Formalism Concerns (Not Failures)

-- There are two “causal invariance” notions in play:
+- There are three “causal invariance” notions in play:
   - causal-graph invariance for normal-form evolutions (`HeytingLean.WPP.Wolfram.Properties.CausalInvariant`), and
+  - observable-event (“GC”) causal-graph invariance for normal-form evolutions (`HeytingLean.WPP.Wolfram.Properties.GCausalInvariant`), and
   - branch-pair resolution up to iso for fresh-vertex semantics (`HeytingLean.WPP.Wolfram.SystemFresh.CausalInvariant`).
-  The README is careful; `TECHNICAL_REPORT_FULL.md` now also contains an explicit “two notions” paragraph to preempt reviewer confusion.
+  The README is careful; `TECHNICAL_REPORT_FULL.md` now contains an explicit “three notions” paragraph to preempt reviewer confusion.
 - `ConfluentNF` / `Properties.CausalInvariant` are phrased via “reachable normal forms” and can be vacuous for non-terminating systems.
   CE1/CE2 are terminating and explicitly exhibit reachable normal forms (see e.g. `Counterexamples.CE1.terminatingFrom_init` and
   `Counterexamples.CE2.terminatingFrom_init`), but we now state this explicitly where the properties are introduced in `TECHNICAL_REPORT_FULL.md`.